What are the most important things to know about Cabenuva?

 Cabenuva can cause serious side effects.
 These include severe skin rash and allergic reactions,problems, and or mood changes.

-Contact your health care provider right away if you develop a rash while taking Cabenuva.
-Get medical help right away if you develop a rash with any of the following symptoms:
+Contact your health care provider right away if you develop a rash while receiving Cabenuva.
+Stop receiving Cabenuva and get medical help right away if you develop a rash with any of the following symptoms:

 - General ill feeling